 Model coherence criteria

-- coherence — internal consistency of the model;
+- coherence — the internal consistency of the model;

-- empirical testability — alignment between the model and observable experience;
+- empirical testability — the correspondence between the model and observable experience;

-- explanatory power — the ability to account for a broad range of phenomena through a small set of principles;
+- explanatory power — the ability to account for a wide range of observed phenomena through a small number of principles;

-- parsimony — preferring simpler explanations when explanatory power is equal.
+- parsimony — a preference for simpler explanations when explanatory power is equal.

 Project boundaries